-Hyperkalemia: In clinical trials, hyperkalemia (serum potassium greater than 5.7 mEq/L) occurred in approxi-mately 1% of hypertensive patients receiving ALTACE (ramipril).
+In clinical trials, hyperkalemia (serum potassium greater than 5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving ramipril.
 In most cases, these were isolated values, which resolved despite continued therapy.
-None of these patients was discontinued from the trials because of hyper-kalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the con-comitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with ALTACE.
+None of these patients was discontinued from the trials because of hyperkalemia.
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with ramipril.
 (See DRUG INTERACTIONS.)

+Cough

+Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
+ACE inhibitor-induced cough should be considered in the differential diagnosis of cough.

+Impaired Liver Function

-Cough: Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
-ACE inhibitor induced cough should be considered in the differential diagnosis of cough.
-Impaired Liver Function: Since ramipril is primarily metabolized by hepatic esterases to its active moiety, ramiprilat, patients with impaired liver function could develop markedly elevated plasma levels of ramipril.
-No for-mal pharmacokinetic studies have been carried out in hypertensive patients with impaired liver function.
-However, since the renin-angiotensin system may be activated in patients with severe liver cirrhosis and/or ascites, particular caution should be exercised in treating these patients.
+Since ramipril is primarily metabolized by hepatic esterases to its active moiety, ramiprilat, patients with impaired liver function could develop markedly elevated plasma levels of ramipril.
+No formal pharmacokinetic studies have been carried out in hypertensive patients with impaired liver function.

+Surgery/Anesthesia

-Surgery/Anesthesia: In patients undergoing surgery or during anesthesia with agents that produce hypotension, ramipril may block angiotensin II formation that would otherwise occur secondary to compensatory renin release Hypotension that occurs as a result of this mechanism can be corrected by volume expansion
+In patients undergoing surgery or during anesthesia with agents that produce hypotension, ramipril may block angiotensin II formation that would otherwise occur secondary to compensatory renin release.
+Hypotension that occurs as a result of this mechanism can be corrected by volume expansion.

-Information for Patients
+Information for the Patient Pregnancy

-Pregnancy: Female patients of childbearing age should be told about the consequences of second- and thirdtrimester exposure to ACE inhibitors, and they should also be told that these consequences do not appear to have resulted from intrauterine ACE inhibitor exposure that has been limited to the first trimester.
+Female patients of childbearing age should be told about the consequences of second- and third-trimester exposure to ACE inhibitors, and they should also be told that these consequences do not appear to have resulted from intrauterine ACE-inhibitor exposure that has been limited to the first trimester.
 These patients should be asked to report pregnancies to their physicians as soon as possible.

+Angioedema

-Angioedema: Angioedema, including larvngeal edema, can occur with treatment with ACE inhibitors, especial If y following the first dose.
-Patients should be so advised and told to report immediately any signs or symptoms sug-gesting angioedema (swelling of face, eyes, lips, or tongue, or difficulty in breathing) and to take no more drug until they have consulted with the prescribing physician.
+Angioedema, including laryngeal edema, can occur with treatment with ACE inhibitors, especially following the first dose.
+Patients should be so advised and told to report immediately any signs or symptoms suggesting angioedema (swelling of face, eyes, lips, or tongue, or difficulty in breathing) and to take no more drug until they have consulted with the prescribing physician.

+Symptomatic Hypotension

-Symptomatic Hypotension: Patients should be cautioned that lightheadedness can occur, especially during the first days of therapy, and it should be reported.
-Patients should be told that if syncope occurs, ALTACE should be discontinued until the physician has been consulted.
+Patients should be cautioned that lightheadedness can occur, especially during the first days of therapy, and it should be reported.
+Patients should be told that if syncope occurs, ramipril should be discontinued until the physician has been consulted.

 All patients should be cautioned that inadequate fluid intake or excessive perspiration, diarrhea, or vomiting can lead to an excessive fall in blood pressure, with the same consequences of lightheadedness and possible syncope.

+Hyperkalemia

-Hyperkalemia: Patients should be told not to use salt substitutes containing potassium without consulting their phys
+Patients should be told not to use salt substitutes containing potassium without consulting their physician.

+Neutropenia

-Neutropenia: Patients should be told to promptly report any indication of infection (e.g., sore throat, fever). which could be a sign of neutropenia
+Patients should be told to promptly report any indication of infection (e.g., sore throat, fever), which could be a sign of neutropenia.